 By bringing together people of all ages, including those with and without dementia, the Café provides a respite from focusing on illness and disability.
 The creative arts use capacities that tend to be spared by dementia-causing diseases.
 This gives people with dementia an opportunity to be challenged and to succeed.
 Since the arts are at the heart of what makes us human, group art experiences spark a sense of connectedness among participants and can help reinvigorate the relationship between people with dementia and their care partners.

-JF&CS collaborates with other organizations to make Memory Cafés more widely available in our region.
+JF&CS collaborates with other organizations to make Memory Cafés more widely available by coordinating the Percolator Memory Café Network..
 View the directory of Memory Cafés in Massachusetts.
 For those interested in starting a Memory Café, view and download the free Memory Café Toolkit and in Spanish.
 View a webinar about creating a Memory Café network.

 Balancing Act Support and Education Group

 The Balancing Act Support and Education group for adult children of parents with dementia meets monthly at JF&CS Headquarters to offer support, wisdom, information, and encouragement.
 A different topic is discussed each month.
 Topics may include navigating the changes in the parent/child relationship, collaborating with siblings and other family members, tools and support for making critical decisions, and balancing caring for your parent with your work life and other caregiving commitments.
 These meetings are facilitated by JF&CS social workers with expertise in dementia care.

 Information, Referrals, and Consultation